A TO Z TERMINOLOGY

 Submerged Arc Welding – An arc welding process that uses an arc or arcs between a bare metal electrode or electrodes and the weld pool.
 The arc and molten metal are shielded by a blanket of granular flux on the workpieces.
 The process is used without pressure and with filler metal from the electrode and sometimes from a supplemental source (welding rod, flux, or metal granules).

-Swirl Baffle – It serves is a mounting platform for the nozzle, sets up a swirling direction of the gas through the small holes in the swirl baffle and carries the electrical current to the work piece.
+Swirl Baffle – It serves as a mounting platform for the nozzle, sets up a swirling direction of the gas through the small holes in the swirl baffle, and carries the electrical current to the workpiece.

 Tack Weld – A weld made to hold the parts of a weldment in proper alignment until the final welds are made.

 Temper – (1) The amount of carbon present in the steel: 10 temper is 1.00% carbon.
 (2) The degree of hardness that an alloy has after heat treatment or cold working, via the aluminum alloys.
 This usually lowers the hardness and strength and increases the toughness of the steel.

 The temper of Continuous Welding Electrodes – The stiffness or strength of the electrode.

 Tensile Strength – The resistance of a material to a force that is acting to pull it apart.